 A Material object represents a Material as defined in clause 5.5.2.
 It is represented by a JSON object with properties defined in this clause.
 If such a JSON object is correctly formed, it can be validated by the schema definition for "material" in the JSON schema in clause A.2.2.
 The template below illustrates this JSON object:

 {

-"index" : <string>,